Submatriculation

 2. If the student intends to use any of the double-counted courses toward a major, they should also meet with the undergraduate chair or program director of their major department or program to confirm approval of these courses for the major.

 3. Once the student has filled out the College submatriculation form and gathered signatures as appropriate from the previous meetings, they should make an appointment with their College Contact (listed on Path@Penn) to discuss how the graduate courses will contribute to their undergraduate degree.
-The College Contact will also sign the form.
+For students applying to an Arts & Sciences submatriculation program, the College Contact will open the application for the student.
+For students applying to non-Arts & Sciences submatriculation programs, the College Contact will sign the form.
 The College submatriculation form may also be required by some programs as part of the application.

 4. Complete and submit an application to the appropriate graduate division.
 Students should be aware that, until the entire application process is complete and they receive confirmation of admission to the program, they are not officially submatriculating.